 As for ice cream (or gelato, as it’s mostly in the Italian style), there are many excellent ice cream vendors to choose from and I suggest you go for the nearest when the mood for ice cream strikes!

-Our plan is to head back to Croatia, not only to visit Dubrovnik again but also to visit Split, as well as to go island hopping around Croatia’s islands.
+Our plan is to head back to Croatia, not only to visit Dubrovnik again but we’d love to do a roadtrip from Zagreb to Split, as well as to go island hopping around Croatia’s islands.
 We’ll travel in spring or autumn, when the weather is a little more conducive to more active exploration.

 P.s.
 Happy 20th wedding anniversary, Pete.
 I love you!